by Starsky Hutch 76

 The two women were shocked out of their contemplation by the wildly darting needle of the gauge on the device.
 “We’ve found it!”
 Superwoman cried.
 “Now all that’s left is to retrieve it!”

-The two began to move toward the direction the device was getting its readings from when a blast fired, barely missing them and sending an asteroid into explosive flames.
+As they began to move toward the direction indicated by the device, a blast fired, barely missing them and sending an asteroid into explosive flames.
 “Who dares?”
 Supergirl shouted angrily.

-“I dare,” a gruff voice said in their minds.
-Space dust gathered, coalesced, and began to form a body where before there was empty space.
+“I dare,” a gruff voice echoed in their minds.
+Space dust gathered, coalescing into a body where before there had been empty space.
 “Long have I been drawn by the device of power since Superman once wielded but a small fraction of its power to defeat me.
 If anyone shall wield such a formidable weapon, it shall be King Kosmos.”
 He commanded, “Stand aside, females.
 I have business elsewhere.
-So stay out of my way, and I may forego slaying you.”
+Stay out of my way, and I may forego slaying you.”

-“Not a chance,” Superwoman said.
+“Not a chance,” Superwoman said defiantly.
 “We have a much better use for that sword than you do.”

 “How are we speaking in space?”
-Supergirl said under her breath.
-The two of them were using communication devices, but that didn’t explain how they were hearing Kosmos.
+Supergirl muttered under her breath.
+The two of them were using communication devices, but that didn’t explain how they could hear Kosmos.

 “Because I will that you hear me!” he shouted.
 “All bends to the will of Kosmos!”
 With that, he sent another blast in their direction.

-The two women dived out of the way, narrowly missing being blasted to atoms.
-Another asteroid went up in a ball of flame.
+The two women leaped out of the way, narrowly avoiding being blasted to atoms.
+Another asteroid erupted in a ball of flame.

 “No-o-o!”
 Kosmos screamed in rage.

-“There it is,” Supergirl said as she stepped out the other side, followed by Superwoman.
+“There it is,” Supergirl said as she stepped out the other side, followed closely by Superwoman.

-Again, space dust and other matter coalesced into the form of King Kosmos.
+Once again, space dust and other matter coalesced into the form of King Kosmos.
 “I too have ways of transporting myself.
-When Superman drove my essence from the body of Oswald Mandias, I wandered along the path that the fabled sword took as it careened through space, hoping one day that I might possess it.
+When Superman drove my essence from the body of Oswald Mandias, I wandered along the path that the fabled sword took as it careened through space, hoping one day to possess it.
 To wield the power of the Sword of Superman against Superman himself — a suitably ironic form of revenge, don’t you think?”

 “Not if we get to it first,” Supergirl said, gritting her jaw.